z3y/ShaderGraph-BuiltIn-Importer/README.md

 How to use:
-- Download and install Unity 2021 LTS and import Shader Graph (12.1.6) from the package manager.
+- Download and install Unity 2021 LTS and import Shader Graph (12.1.6) from the package manager
-- Create a Shader using Shader Graph with built-in target.
+- Create a Shader using Shader Graph with built-in target
 - Save Asset, Show In Project and Copy Shader
+- Install [Git](https://git-scm.com/) if you haven't already and restart Unity
 - Import this package using git URL `https://github.com/z3y/ShaderGraph-BuiltIn.git` in the Package Manager in Unity 2019.4 or later
-- Create a new importer object `Create > Shader > Shader Graph Importer`
+- Create a new shader graph importer `Create > Shader > Shader Graph Importer`
 - Paste and Import

-By default blank fields will be automatically filled with default and detected values.
-Update existing shaders: copy from shader graph and paste and import

-Includes Bakery features and better shading than Standard
+Includes Bakery features and more

 Notable bug fixes: GPU Instancing, Single Pass, Single Pass Instanced

+Currently not working on Quest

 Shader Graph and Built-In shader code owned by Unity, Licensed under Unity Companion License: https://unity3d.com/legal/licenses/Unity_Companion_License

+For other files licenses are included in folders or files